-Independence is an important concept for children and each child develops at his/her own pace.
+Learning to be Independent: Independence is an important concept for children and each child develops at his/her own pace.
 We will make every effort to partner with families on the toilet training process.
 When your child comes to school wearing a diaper, we will check it at least every two hours.
 It’s common for three-year-olds to use the toilet with some assistance for clothing and wiping.
 It’s common for four-year-olds to use the bathroom completely on their own and they may start requesting privacy.
 When your child uses the bathroom independently, we will offer time, space and privacy throughout the day.
 Your child’s confidence will grow as s/he becomes successful and independent in self-care such as dressing, toileting, washing hands, and eating.
 Prekindergarten staff are committed promoting independence in the school setting so please communicate any specific requests with us.
-Please note: if your child wears diapers or pull-ups, you must supply the diaper/pull-up AND wipes.
+Please note: if your child wears diapers or pull-ups, you must supply diapers/pull-ups AND wipes.

-Both sessions provide children with a meal at no cost.
+Nutrition and Snacks: Both sessions provide children with a meal at no cost.
 Milk will be provided to all students at no cost.
 If you would prefer to send a meal for your child, you are welcome to do so.
 When you send food to school with your child, please be sure to follow the school’s wellness policy outlined in the BCEMS Parent/Student Handbook.
 Please be sure to prepare the meal in the way your child is used to (for example, if you cut up grapes at home, please send them to school cut up).
 We will encourage children to serve and feed themselves.
 Children are not allowed to bring candy to school.
 If your child is sent to school with candy, the candy will be sent back home.

-BCEMS is committed to providing all of its students with a safe and supportive school environment in which all members of the school community are treated with respect.
+Hazing, Harassment & Bullying: BCEMS is committed to providing all of its students with a safe and supportive school environment in which all members of the school community are treated with respect.
 For more information, please see the Barre Supervisory Union’s policy titled “Policy on the Prevention of Harassment, Hazing and Bullying of Students“ CODE: F20.

-The Barre City Middle and Elementary School medication policy requires the use of a written physician’s order for school administration of prescription medication; also a written permission from a parent/guardian to have the medication administered in school.
+Medication Policy: The Barre City Middle and Elementary School medication policy requires the use of a written physician’s order for school administration of prescription medication; also a written permission from a parent/guardian to have the medication administered in school.
 The permission form and detailed prescription medication procedure are included in the Parent/Student Handbook.
 The following information that must be provided: name & date of birth of the child, any medication allergies, name of medication and dosage as well as administration schedule and route (mouth, nose, inhalation), reason for medication, stare and end dates of medication and any special instructions.